linuxdevel/openvpn/README.md

 verb 3
 ```
 ## bridge_start script
-Copy script bridge_start.sh to e.g. /etc/openvpn
+Copy script bridge_start.sh to /etc/openvpn

 Make it executable with
 ```
 chmod +x /etc/openvpn/bridge_start.sh
 ```

-Edit the script to suit your network settings.
+Edit the script to suit your network settings using your favourite text editor - personally I love "vi".
+Note that the eth_ip IP address and the eth_mac in bridge_start.sh must be identical to your RPI.
+You can find the values by running the command shown below:
+root@raspberrypi:~# ifconfig
+Look for the info in the section named eth0 (if your PI is connected with cable, otherwise look at the values in the section named wlan0.
+IP address and netmask is listed at the line starting with "inet" and the mac address of your PI is listed right after the word "ether".

 ## Auto startup of script
 edit /etc/rc.local, add a line: